Phones down! How to eat mindfully

 “It’s called a non-formal practice,” he says.
 “Mindfulness is not just about closing your eyes and meditating; it’s about enjoying all the other things you do in your day, including eating.”

-Eating your meals and snacks mindfully will not only prevent you from overeating or making poor food choices, it can even help you to notice any issues you might have with your relationship with food.
+Eating mindfully will not only prevent you from overeating or making poor food choices; it can help you to notice any issues you might have with your relationship with food.

 “People eat for certain moods,” Calarco says.
 “Being mindful of what you put in your body is the first step.
 Then ask yourself, why are you doing it?
 What is the feeling that triggered it?
 It could be a need for comfort, you could be missing something, it could be stress.
 This will make you more aware of your relationship with food.”

-Once you start eating more mindfully, Calarco says this can have a positive flow-on effect to other areas in your life, including your performance at work.
+Once you start to eat mindfully, Calarco says this can have a positive flow-on effect to other areas in your life, including your performance at work.